Written by Sebastian Pole

 When it is balanced it causes emotions that are beneficial to health: courage, happiness, cheerfulness, lucidity, optimism, enthusiasm and intelligence.
 It also provides energy, vitality and a system able to maintain homeostasis.

 When it is out of balance it causes emotions that are destructive to health: fear, anger, confusion, idiocy, depression.
 This also leads to low energy, congestion and an accumulation of wastes.
+Modern research also shows that gut health is closely linked to energy levels, mental clarity and wellbeing.

 The four types of digestion